wonjae-lee-2/scripts/README.md

 2. Launch an EC2 m6i.large instance with the IAM role and the elastic IP.

-3. Add a inbound rule to allow PostgreSQL connections.
+3. Add an inbound rule to allow PostgreSQL connections.

 4. Create a user and download security credentials.